The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Results

 The probability that a detectable \ac{HMXB} becomes a merging \ac{BBH} in a Hubble time is $P(\mathrm{BBHm}_\mathrm{H} | \mathrm{HMXB}_\mathrm{obs}) \simeq 6.2 \times 10^{-3}$.
 This implies that even if we detect an \ac{HMXB}, which itself is improbable, the detected binary will most probably not merge as a \ac{BBH} within a Hubble time.
 This is consistent with predictions for the fates of Cyg X-1, LMC X-1, and Cyg X-3, as discussed in Section~\ref{sec:intro}.
-Conversely, we calculate the probability that a \ac{BBH} that merges within a Hubble time of formation underwent an observable \ac{HMXB} phase in the past.
+Conversely, we calculate the probability that a \ac{BBH} that merges within a Hubble time of formation underwent a detectable \ac{HMXB} phase in the past.
 We find this to be $P(\mathrm{HMXB}_{\mathrm{obs}} | \mathrm{BBHm}_{\mathrm{H}})\simeq 9.3 \times 10^{-7}$ for the $z_{<0.05}$ population.
-This probability is considerably smaller than $P(\mathrm{BBHm}_{\mathrm{H}} | \mathrm{HMXB}_{\mathrm{obs}})$, which indicates that for the population of $\mathrm{BBHm}_{\mathrm{H}}$, far fewer will have undergone an observable \ac{HMXB} phase compared to the amount of observable \acp{HMXB} that will become merging \acp{BBH} within a Hubble time.
-This is expected, as only binaries formed at low redshifts can become observable \acp{HMXB}.
-Thus, though $>97\%$ of \ac{BBH} mergers experience an \ac{XRB} phase during their evolution, it is unsurprising that the \emph{observed} \acp{HMXB} are not the progenitors of merging \acp{BBH}.
+This probability is considerably smaller than $P(\mathrm{BBHm}_{\mathrm{H}} | \mathrm{HMXB}_{\mathrm{obs}})$, which indicates that for the population of $\mathrm{BBHm}_{\mathrm{H}}$, far fewer will have undergone a detectable \ac{HMXB} phase compared to the amount of detectable \acp{HMXB} that will become merging \acp{BBH} within a Hubble time.
+This is expected, as only binaries formed at low redshifts can become detectable \acp{HMXB}.
+Thus, although $>97\%$ of \ac{BBH} mergers experience an \ac{XRB} phase during their evolution, it is unsurprising that the \emph{observed} \acp{HMXB} are not the progenitors of merging \acp{BBH}.

 The probability of a detectable \ac{HMXB} forming a detectable \ac{BBH} merger, $P(\mathrm{BBHm}_{\mathrm{obs}} | \mathrm{HMXB}_{\mathrm{obs}}$), is essentially zero.
 This is because the delay time between the \ac{HMXB} phase and the \ac{GW} merger is much longer than the observing window $T$.
 This probability is also highly sensitive to the choice of $T$, as one could theoretically choose a very long observing window and force this probability to be non-zero.
 Thus, $P(\mathrm{BBHm}_{\mathrm{obs}} | \mathrm{HMXB}_{\mathrm{obs}})$, and similarly $P(\mathrm{HMXB}_{\mathrm{obs}} | \mathrm{BBHm}_{\mathrm{obs}})$, do not have strong physical meanings, as they are largely determined by the choice of observing period.